Dré Bly

-Donald André Bly (born May 22, 1977) is a former American football cornerback who played in the National Football League (NFL) for eleven seasons.
-He played college football for the University of North Carolina (UNC), and earned All-American honors twice.
-Bly was drafted by the St. Louis Rams in the second round of the 1999 NFL Draft, and spent four seasons with the Rams, earning a Super Bowl ring with them in Super Bowl XXXIV over the Tennessee Titans.
+Donald André Bly (born May 22, 1977) is an American football coach and former player who currently serves as the assistant defensive backs coach for the New York Jets of the National Football League (NFL).
+He played as a cornerback for 11 seasons in the NFL.
+He played college football for the North Carolina Tar Heels, earning All-American honors twice.
+Bly was selected by the St. Louis Rams in the second round of the 1999 NFL draft, and spent four seasons with the Rams, earning a Super Bowl ring with them in Super Bowl XXXIV.
 He was selected to two Pro Bowls during his four-year tenure with the Detroit Lions, and also played for the Denver Broncos and San Francisco 49ers.